MTG/omar-rq/README.md

 - `DiscotubeMultiViewAudioDataModule.filelist_train = "data/discotube/train_v1.txt"` -> This should point to a filelist of training audio paths relative to the `data_dir` (one audio file per line).
 - `DiscotubeMultiViewAudioDataModule.filelist_val = "data/discotube/val_v1.txt"` -> Same.
 With the tracks for the validation split.

+> [!NOTE]
+> In the context of the BSC MareNostrum cluster experiments, new filelists should be located in the common project folder so that every use can access them: `/gpfs/projects/upf97/data/`.

 ## Run the experiment